NeelamJitendra/vehicles-inventory/README.md

 2. Add new Vehicle by dialog box.
    ![New Vehicle Dialog](./src/Images/NewVehicleDialog.png)

-3. Warning when try to Add new Vehicle without unique id.
+3. Warning when user try to Add new Vehicle without unique id.
    ![No Id Warning](./src/Images/NoIdWarning.png)

 4. Edit Vehicle by dialog box.